Snikeron/flymystuff/README.md

 4. The **Flyer** and **Shopper** then agree on how the item is to be handed over once the **Flyer** is in town (Postage / Pickup).
 5. Once the item has exchanged hands and the **Shopper** is satisfied, the **Shopper** marks the *Flyte* as complete, and the **Flyer** automatically gets paid.

-## Planning
+## Problem
-My inspiration for FlyMyStuff stems from my experience as a migrant from Singapore
+My inspiration for FlyMyStuff stems from my experience as a migrant from Singapore, where upon moving to a foreign country like Australia, one realises that there are certain items such as food, clothing, accessories or appliances that are either hard to find or unavailable for purchase locally.

+While online shopping has no doubt played a pivotal role in connecting buyers to the global marketplaces, high postage/shipping prices and ever-increasing tax rulings constitute high barriers of entry to these buyers.
+Furthermore, shoppers may often find themselves seeking an item specific to the country from which they had experienced it, perhaps during a vacation or as a resident there, such as

 ## Technologies
 * **Database:** PostgreSQL